Adaptive sampling for linear state estimation: MMSE estimation and optimal sampling

 \section{MMSE estimation and optimal sampling}

 Under a deterministic time-table for the sampling instants, the Minimum mean square error (MMSE) reconstruction for linear systems is well-known and is straightforward to describe - it is the Kalman filter with intermittent but perfect observations.
 The error variance of the MMSE estimate obeys the standard Riccati equation.
-In Delta-sampling~\cite{norsworthy,gaborGyorfi,graySourceCodingbook}, also called Delta-modulation, a new sample is generated when the source signal moves away from the previously generated sample value by a distance $\Delta$.
-By this rule, between successive sample times, the source signal lies within a ball of radius $\Delta$ which is centered at the sample value at the earlier of the two times.
-Such information being available about the behaviour of the source signal between sample instants is typical of adaptive sampling schemes but never of deterministic sampling schemes.
-A reconstruction, causal or not, of a signal based on its samples generated adaptively leads to an estimator structure different from that of deterministic sampling.
-In this section, we will describe the modified structure for a causal estimator minimizing the MMSE.
+In Delta-sampling~\cite{norsworthy,gaborGyorfi,graySourceCodingbook}, also called Delta-modulation, a new sample is generated when the source signal moves away from the previously generated sample value by a distance $\delta$.
+By this rule, between successive sample times, the source signal lies within a ball of radius $\delta$ centered at the earlier sample.
+Such news of the state signal during an inter-sample interval, is possible in adaptive sampling but never in deterministic sampling.
+Because of this, the signal reconstruction under adaptive sampling differs from that under deterministic sampling, and we will see below what the difference is.

 We will also set up an optimization problem where we seek an adaptive sampling policy minimizing the distortion of the MMSE estimator subject to a limit on the number of samples.
-By examining some simple symmetry in the statistics of linear systems perturbed by white noise, we will obtain simplifications for the MMSE estimator under optimal sampling.

 Consider a state process $x_t$ which is a (possibly controlled) scalar linear diffusion.
 It evolves according to the SDE:

 where, $B_t$ is a standard Brownian motion process.
 The control process $u_t$ is RCLL and of course measurable with respect to the $x$-process.
 In fact, the feedback form of $u_t$ is restricted to depend on the sampled information only; we will describe this subsequently.
 We assume that the drift coefficient $a$, the noise coefficient $b\neq 0$, and, the initial value $x$ are known.
 Now, we will dwell upon sampling and the estimation process.